| The Dire Wolf references | ||

 |

 Wallace Stevens' "Sea Surface Full of Clouds" was the inspiration for "The Dire Wolf."
-The poem is described in this literary review as "a highpoint in Harmonium, one of Stevens' most persuasive statements of the imagination’s powers."
+The poem is described in a now defunct literary web review as "a highpoint in Harmonium, one of Stevens' most persuasive statements of the imagination’s powers."
 The entire song is reminiscent in words and structure to the original: In that November off Tehuantepec, The slopping of the sea grew still one night And in the morning summer hued the deck And made one

 think of rosy chocolate Of ocean,